Otago Central Rail Trail FAQ's and features

 The Otago Central Rail Trail begins at a level crossing just north of Middlemarch.
 This trail has been developed as a walking / cycling / riding trail on the old formation and is a major tourist attraction in the area.
 The line from this point gently climbs to Hyde, shortly thereafter reaching the summit at 353 metres and continues through undulating country to reach the major township of Ranfurly.
 Thereafter a long climb to the highest point on the line, 4 km beyond Wedderburn, is commenced, this being where the line crosses the Rough Ridge mountain range at an altitude of 618 metres.
 In this section, the line makes 15 major river crossings and passes through one tunnel of 151 metres length.

-- What is the best time to do the trail?
+- What is the best time to cycle the Otago Rail Trail?

-- What is the best direction to ride the trail?
+- What is the best direction to ride the Otago Rail Trail?

-- What gear do I need to ride the trail?
+- What gear do I need to ride the Otago Rail Trail?